ibm-cloud-docs/monitoring/pricing.md

 ## Enabling the alert that notifies on a tier change
 {: #alert}

+To be notified when there is a tier change, you must enable the following alert: **[{{site.data.keyword.IBM_notm}}]: Usage Tier Change**

+The alert notification is generated in a two step process:

+1. Every hour, if the number of hosts in a tier has increased, a custom event is generated.

+2. When the alert condition is checked, if the custom event

+The next minute when the alert checks run, if the above highlighted alert is enabled, it checks for any of those custom events and sends a notification to the specified notification channel.

+The event/alert is generated only if the number of hosts in a tier increases from the last time the usage was calculated.

+There are two parts to the alert frequency:

+Because the usage calculation is the average of the number of containers/metrics sampled every 10s over the previous hour, small, short-lived fluctuations are smoothed out.

+Because the usage calculation and thus the difference between the previous and the current usage happens once an hour, the most frequent you can expect to be alerted is once every hour (and this only happens if a host is moving from Basic, to Pro, to Advanced).
+For a fluctuating host, it would be at most every two hours.

+Examples:

+If the average container count for hour 1 is 21, and for hour 2 is 19, and for hour 3 is 20; you can expect to see an alert for hour 1 and hour 3, but not for hour 2.

+If the average container count for hour 1 is 19, for hour 2 is 20, and for hour 3 is 21; you can expect to see an alert for hour 1, and hour 2, but not for hour 3.

+If the average container count for hour 1 is 20, for hour 2 is 21, and for hour 3 is 20; you can expect to see an alert for hour 1, but not hour 2 or hour 3.
 Complete the following steps to enable an alert:

 1. Create a notification channel https://sysdigdocs.atlassian.net/wiki/spaces/Platform/pages/206503956/Notifications+Management